-SOC 274 - Research Seminar
+SOC 274 - Qualitative Research Methods

-Principles of research design, data gathering, ethics, measurement, data analysis, and data presentation.
-Students will complete a research project.
-Prerequisites: 6 hours of Sociology including 1 and 100, or 1 and 101, or instructor permission.
+Principles of qualitative research design and ethics and data collection, analysis, and presentation.
+Students will complete a research project over the course of the semester.
+Prerequisites: 6 hours of sociology including SOC 001 and 100, or SOC 001 and 101, or instructor permission.